- Chapter 1. Principles and Purpose

 Chapter 1.
 Principles and Purpose

-The University of North Carolina at Charlotte is an academic community dedicated to teaching, scholarship, service, inclusion, and the holistic development of Students.
+The University of North Carolina at Charlotte is an academic community dedicated to teaching, research, service, and the holistic development of Students.
 Academic integrity is a cornerstone value of the University’s intellectual community.
 It is important to nurture an atmosphere of honesty, fairness, trust, respect, and mutual responsibility.
-Integrity is essential because it ensures that Students fairly benefit from their educational experience and pursuits of knowledge.
-Violating the principles of academic integrity damages the reputation of the University and undermines its educational mission and goals.
+Integrity is essential because it ensures that Students fairly benefit from their educational experiences and pursuits of knowledge.
+Violating the principles of academic integrity hinders a Student’s academic progress, damages the reputation of the University and undermines the University's educational mission and goals.

 - support and promote an ethical learning environment;